Mac (computer): 1979–1996: "Macintosh" era

-Parallel to the Lisa's development, a skunkworks team at Apple was working on another project.
-Conceived in 1979 by Jef Raskin, the Macintosh was envisioned as an affordable, easy-to-use computer for the masses, with the Lisa's graphical interface.
+Parallel to the Lisa's development, a skunkworks team at Apple was working on the Macintosh project.
+Conceived in 1979 by Jef Raskin, Macintosh was envisioned as an affordable, easy-to-use computer for the masses.
 Raskin named the computer after his favorite type of apple, the McIntosh.
-The initial team consisted of Raskin, hardware engineer Burrell Smith, and Apple co-founder Steve Wozniak; Steve Jobs joined in 1981 after being removed from the Lisa team, and was able to gradually take control of the project due to Wozniak's temporary absence from the company following an airplane crash earlier that year.
+The initial team consisted of Raskin, hardware engineer Burrell Smith, and Apple co-founder Steve Wozniak.
+In 1981, Steve Jobs was removed from the Lisa team and joined Macintosh, and was able to gradually take control of the project due to Wozniak's temporary absence after an airplane crash.
+Under Jobs, the Mac grew to resemble the Lisa, with a mouse and a more intuitive graphical interface, at a quarter of the Lisa's price.

-Upon its 1984 release, the first Macintosh was described as a "revolution" by the New York Times.
-Sales initially met projections, but then sputtered as customers were polarized by its groundbreaking interface, and disappointed by the machine's poor performance and initial lack of applications.
-Most members of the original Macintosh team left Apple, and Jobs became publicly embroiled with CEO John Sculley; Jobs left to found NeXT.
-The first Macintosh nevertheless generated cult enthusiasm from buyers and some developers, who rushed to develop entirely new programs for the platform, including PageMaker, PowerPoint, and Excel.
-The Macintosh is credited with popularizing the graphical user interface.
-Reflecting Jobs' interest in typography, it came bundled with a variety of fonts.
-It was the first WYSIWYG computer, and due in large part to PageMaker and Apple's LaserWriter printer, it ignited the desktop publishing revolution, turning the Macintosh from an early let-down into a notable success.
+Upon its January 1984 launch, the first Macintosh was described as "revolutionary" by The New York Times.
+Sales initially met projections, but dropped due to the machine's low performance, single floppy disk drive requiring frequent disk swapping, and initial lack of applications.
+Author Douglas Adams said of it, "…what I (and I think everybody else who bought the machine in the early days) fell in love with was not the machine itself, which was ridiculously slow and underpowered, but a romantic idea of the machine.
+And that romantic idea had to sustain me through the realities of actually working on the 128K Mac."
+Most of the original Macintosh team left Apple, and some followed Jobs to found NeXT after he was forced out by CEO John Sculley.